ElishaKay/pinterest_bot/README.md

 The Extension code is available here: https://github.com/ElishaKay/pinterest_bot

-I've pointing the extensions API Calls to the live heroku server mentioned above - you can also easily point the API called to localhost:5000 for testing purposes (just one variable to change).
+I've pointed the extensions API Calls to the live heroku server mentioned above - you can also easily point the API calls to localhost:5000 for testing purposes (just one variable to change).